United States of America

 What to see in Kentucky

-With over 50 state parks, the Bluegrass State is certainly known for its natural attractions drawing those with a penchant for the outdoors from all over the globe to experience what the great state has to offer.
-Its largest city, Louisville, is home to the famous Kentucky Derby; the renowned horse race held at Churchill Downs on the first Saturday of every May.
-Whether it's the famed and popular Derby or the 350-mile expanse of the Kentucky caves at Mammoth Cave National Park, Kentucky makes for a popular tourist destination for anyone with an affinity for the open air.
+Its largest city, Louisville, is home to the famous Kentucky Derby, the renowned horse race held at Churchill Downs on the first Saturday of every May.
+Whether it's the famed and popular Derby or the 405-mile expanse of the Kentucky caves at Mammoth Cave National Park, Kentucky makes for a popular tourist destination for anyone with an affinity for the open air.

-The home of the most famous horse race in America, Churchill downs is full of tradition and amazing stories.
-It opened…
+The home of the most famous horse race in America, Churchill Downs is full of tradition and amazing stories.
+It opened in 1875, and has hosted the Kentucky Derby ever since.
+The track also hosts the…

-Even those who are not horse-racing fans can experience the thrill of the sport at the museum and through tours offered…
+Even those who aren't horse racing fans can experience the thrill of the sport at the museum and through tours offered at Churchill Downs.
+Established in 1874, it's one of the world's oldest…

 Become our Kentucky Travel Expert